Hot form quench: Applications

 HFQ is used where light-weighting and high levels of part integration are required where aluminium sheet is considered a suitable technical and economic proposition.
 HFQ can be a solution for applications ranging from several hundred to millions of parts per annum.
 Aluminium sheet thickness ideal for HFQ range from 0.8mm to 5.0mm.

-Typical HFQ applications target Body-in-White (BIW) structures and closures including A and B pillars, door rings, cross members, sills, dash panels, rear quarter inners, door inners, tailgate inners and under shields.
+Typical HFQ applications target Body in white (BIW) structures and closures including A and B pillars, door rings, cross members, sills, dash panels, rear quarter inners, door inners, tailgate inners and under shields.
 Recently there has been significant interest in the use of HFQ for battery lids and casings for electric vehicles.
 Alloys used for these applications include the 6x and 7x series such as 6111, 6082, 6016 and 7075.

 Aerospace applications are being developed that include lip skins, nacelles, fairings, wing ribs and seats.
-Other transportation sector applications include electric bicycles, motorcycles, and rail structures.
+Other transportation sector applications include electric bicycle frames, motorcycles, and rail structures.

 In other sectors, HFQ has been considered to replace heavy castings and machined components, currently made from aluminium where light-weighting or material utilisation are critical factors.
+There is also some interest in using HFQ for leading edges of turbines, that are subject to leading edge erosion.

-A critical consideration in the design of HFQ components is ensuring that the forming simulation is accurate, which is greatly influenced by the quality of the material cards for each alloy and the type of lubricant used.
+A critical consideration in the design of HFQ components is ensuring that the forming simulation is accurate, which is greatly influenced by the quality of the forming material cards for each alloy and the type of lubricant used.
+Even aluminium alloys produced to the same specification can have different formability and end properties, depending on the supplier and the sheet processing lines used.
+Therefore each grade of aluminium by supplier should be characterised with a common level of high fidelity.